 Below is a list of things you can do to help your student get focused.

-Often the spring semester of the first year is the best time to encourage a visit to the Office of Careers Services (OCS) since the transition to campus life takes time.
+Often the spring semester of the first year is the best time to encourage a visit to the Office of Career Services since the transition to campus life takes time.

-Please reassure your student that career services is for ALL students and majors and while meeting with a career counselor can take place at any point in their college career, the earlier the better!
-In fact, the what is valuable about an early career conversation is planning out what your student can take advantage of during his/her time at HMC.
+Please reassure your student that career services is for all students and majors and while meeting with a career counselor can take place at any point in their college education, the earlier the better!
+In fact, what is valuable about an early career conversation is planning out what your student can take advantage of during his/her time at Harvey Mudd.

 A resume is one of the critical “tools” for every student.
 The earlier your student puts one together the better.

-Resume and cover letter examples are available online in the OCS Career Guide, and there are hard copies in the career center.
+Resume and cover letter examples are available online in the Job & Internship Guide (PDF).
 The staff is here to coach students through this process.

 Please suggest that your student have at least one other person review their resume and cover letter before submission.
-More recruiters are using social media to search for top talent; therefore, talk to your student about joining our LinkedIn group.
-We’re here to help with profiles as well.
+More recruiters are using social media to search for top talent; therefore, talk to your student about joining the HMC Alumni Association LinkedIn group.
+We’re here to help with their profiles as well.

 Encourage Future Career Reflection

-Emphasize the value of Internships or Volunteer Experiences.
+Emphasize the Value of Internships and Volunteer Experiences

 Employers are interested in employees who have: